deanhouseholder/Wordpress-Updater/readme.md

 Just clone or unzip these scripts somewhere on your server and set up a cron job to call them each night.

-> WARNING: Do not run this as root!
+> WARNING: Do not run these scripts as root!

+### VPS Server

+If you have a VPS server (or have root access), it's best to set up a crontab entry for the apache/httpd user.

-Use the apache/httpd user instead by running (assuming your apache/httpd user is "www-data"):
+So, assuming your apache/httpd user is "www-data" you would run as root:

 `crontab -e -u www-data`

+### Shared Hosting

+Otherwise, if you are on a shared hosting account, you can add the crontab for your own user:

+`crontab -e`

+Although it is more likely you will need to configure this via your web-based control panel (i.e. cPanel, etc.)

+### Crontab Entry:

 Example crontab entry:

 `0 0 * * * /path/to/wp-update-all.sh 2>&1 >/dev/null`

 > Note: You don't have to throw away crontab logs, but once you know the script is working, all relevant logs are stored by the script so they are safe to discard.

+### Other Considerations

 Make sure that the directory you are writing your logs to and the directory where the scripts are in are writable by the user that runs the scripts.